openstack-archive/fuel-plugin-tls/README.md

     - the certificate .key content

-You must pass your .crt and .key files via fuel UI (settings tab) When you pass the content of the files in fuel ui, some "space" characters will appear, don't care about this puppet will remove it.
+You must pass your .crt, .key, .ca files via fuel UI (settings tab) When you pass the content of the files in fuel ui, some "space" characters will appear, don't care about this puppet will remove it.

 CRT file must be in the following format :